Vampiro1/LCD_Artillery_x3/README.md

 ## Thumbnails
-KlipperLCD also supports thumbnails! set the laminator to 300x300
+KlipperLCD also supports thumbnails! set the slicer to 300x300

 Follow this guide to enable thumbnails in your slicer: https://klipperscreen.readthedocs.io/en/latest/Thumbnails/